 Anything that saves money and eliminates some of the chemicals we use in our day to day life is good in my book.
-Plus, I have to admit I love the fun factor of being able to dress up these cute felted wool dryer balls!
+Plus, I have to admit I love the fun factor of being able to dress up these diy wool dryer balls!

 I have used a few different methods for making dryer balls and will share the how to for each with you below, as well as the pros and cons for each (at least in my opinion).